-TTFs are crucial for quantitative MFM measurements as they enable the calculation of the instrument calibration function (ICF), which is essential for deconvolving MFM data to determine effective magnetic surface charge density or the stray field distribution of a SUT.
-Our findings indicate that an accurate reconstruction of a SUT's measured stray field distribution can be achieved with a TTF, provided there is substantial overlap between the Fourier spectra of the SUT and the reference sample used for determining the TTF.
-A wide spectral overlap is required to achieve a high measurement signal above the noise level for the relevant spectral components.
+TTFs are crucial for quantitative MFM measurements as they enable the calculation of the instrument calibration function (ICF), which is essential for deconvolving MFM data to determine the stray field distribution of a sample under test (SUT).
+Our findings indicate that an accurate reconstruction of a SUT's measured stray field distribution can be achieved if substantial overlap between the Fourier spectra of the SUT and the reference sample used for determining the TTF is ensured.
 Remarkably, even if a TTF significantly deviates from the actual tip stray field distribution, it can still yield very precise reconstructions, provided there is sufficient overlap.
-Therefore, ensuring a proper match between the Fourier spectra of the reference sample and the SUT is critical for obtaining reliable quantitative MFM (qMFM) data.
-Reference samples featuring maze domain patterns are particularly well-suited for analyzing magnetic structures with characteristic feature sizes on the 100\,\text{nm} scale.
-For larger feature sizes, new reference samples with micrometer-scale features need to be developed, tested, and validated.
-This will extend qMFM capabilities from the nanometer to the micrometer scale and help bridge the calibration gap to techniques with lower spatial resolution like magneto-optical indicator film measurements \cite{Dorosinskiy2023}.